Frontier Internet Review 2021

 |Plan||Price||Download speed||Data cap||Details|

-Frontier has some good things going for it—namely, no data caps and a fiber-optic network.
+Frontier has some good things going for it—namely, no data caps, no contracts, and a fiber-optic network.

 Between Frontier’s FiberOptic internet service and its DSL service, we think FiberOptic is the better deal.
 But we know not everyone has access to fiber internet.
-That said, Frontier’s DSL internet isn’t a bad deal, though we wish it offered faster speeds than a max of 45 Mbps.
+That said, Frontier’s DSL internet isn’t a bad deal, though we wish it offered faster speeds than a max of up to 115 Mbps.

 So should you get Frontier internet?
 Let’s dig into the details and find out if Frontier’s prices, internet speeds, and data caps make the cut.